There are LOTS of bird feeders that claim to be squirrel proof.

 How does it prevent squirrels?

-The perches are weight sensitive and close if a squirrel climbs on the feeder.
+The perches are weight-sensitive and close if a squirrel climbs on the feeder.
 It’s also made of steel so they can’t chew their way inside.

-Here’s how the weight sensitive perches work:
+Here’s a video showing how the weight-sensitive perches work:

 Here are some other reasons I recommend the Absolute II.

 - This large hopper bird feeder is where I put my general bird seed mix (sunflower, peanut pieces, safflower, and white millet) that is designed to attract as many species as possible.
 I love that it holds up to 12 pounds of bird food!

 - It is simple to refill and clean.
 The top lid unlatches easily to open.